Community & Regional Development

 Under the infrastructure program, over K7.5 million for emergency repairs, maintenance and upgrade of the Lae – Bulolo highway has been spent, with an additional K400, 000 provided to develop the Wandumi access road linking Wau and Bulolo, as a restricted alternative route.

 Health and Education Infrastructure Projects

 The company’s contribution towards capacity building doesn’t stop there.
 A substantively funded and ongoing education program for Hidden Valley and Wafi children has been expanded to cover most Watut communities.

 This has seen more than K1.7 million spent on education subsidies, providing better access to educational opportunity.
 The program also funds education infrastructure, teaching aids and teacher training.

 An aid post, school classroom and community hall in the three landowner villages of Nauti, Winima and Kwembu have been completed, at a cost of approximately K1.5 million.

 The construction and fitting out the Babuaf clinic in the Lower Watut area at a cost of K191, 000 that was recently opened.
 And construction of six school buildings (double highset classrooms) and three teacher’s houses at locations in Wau, Baiyune, Bulolo and at selected locations along the Watut River and the highway is set to commence in alignment with the Provincial Department of Education planned priorities for school infrastructure.

-Up to forty villages spanning the Upper and Mid to Lower Watut areas will benefit from clean, reliable fresh water supplies and health and sanitation awareness training.
+Over 40 villages spanning the Upper and Mid to Lower Watut areas will benefit from clean, reliable fresh water supplies and health and sanitation awareness training.

 - Over K7.5 million spent on emergency repairs, maintenance and upgrade of the Lae - Bulolo Highway keeping this vital link open.